Antioch Home Ownership Program (AHOP)

 MAXIMUM LOAN AMOUNT

-The City of Antioch’s AHOP will provide low income and moderate income households up to a maximum of $60,000 in the form of a fifteen year shared appreciation down payment assistance loan.
+The City of Antioch’s AHOP will provide low income households up to a maximum of $60,000 in the form of a fifteen year shared appreciation down payment assistance loan.
 The amount of subsidy provided is capped at the lesser of: $60,000 or of 20% of the property purchase price.
 The loan subsidy provided will also not exceed the dollar amount the City determines to be needed by the homebuyer to purchase their targeted home.
 This subsidy limit (up to $60,000) is based on the household maintaining a monthly housing cost ratio that is between 28% and 45% of the homebuyer’s gross monthly income.
 The City’s AHOP subsidy will be reduced if the household’s housing ratio falls below 28%.
 To learn more about housing ratios, BAAHA suggests reading the article provided at: www.bankrate.com/glossary/h/housing-expense-ratio/.
 Households will also learn more about housing and debt ratio through the homebuyer education course required to be completed to secure final approval for the AHOP.

 REPAYMENT OF LOAN AND SHARED APPRECIATION